-These annual financial statements have been prepared in Polish Zloty ("PLN").
+These annual consolidated financial statements have been prepared in Polish Zloty ("PLN").
 Unless provided for otherwise, all values were given rounded up to PLN million.
 Therefore, some totals and individual notes can be inconsistent in mathematical terms.

-5. Reporting period and comparative data
+5. Reporting period and comparable data

-These annual financial statements of the ING Bank Śląski S.A. cover the period from 1 January 2019 to 31 December 2019 and include the comparative data:
+These annual consolidated financial statements of the ING Bank Śląski S.A.
+Group cover the period from 1 January 2019 to 31 December 2019 and include the comparative data:

-- for the statement of financial position as at 31 December 2018 and 1 January 2018, - for line items from the income statement, statement of comprehensive income, statement of changes in equity and cash flow statement for the period from 1 January 2018 to 31 December 2018.
+- for the consolidated statement of financial position as at 31 December 2018 and 1 January 2018. - for line items from the consolidated income statement, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated cash flow statement for the period from 1 January 2018 to 31 December 2018.

-In connection with the implementation of IFRS 16 replacing IAS 17 Leasing from 1 January 2019, the Bank decided to apply a modified retrospective approach to its leasing contracts and did not transform comparative data.
+In connection with the implementation of IFRS 16 replacing IAS 17 Leasing from 1 January 2019, the Group decided to apply a modified retrospective approach to its leasing contracts and did not transform comparative data.